Instagram Ad Costs

 Instagram Ads Revenue 2017 – Image Source

-Since Instagram is growing at a considerable rate, it must be bringing in some incredible cash for businesses.
+Since Instagram is growing considerably, it must bring incredible cash for businesses.

 Cost Per Click + ROI

-There are many sources online that have analyzed and studied the trends and costs of Instagram Ads.
+Many online sources have analyzed and studied the trends and costs of Instagram Ads.
 Let’s take a look at the most recent findings.

 Here are some of the average CPCs in 2017 for specific industries reported by Brand Networks Inc: